First, the quick and easy stuff:

 Dean Ambrose vs Seth Rollins (Intercontinental Title Match) – Oh boy did this one take a beating.
 If there’s a ‘Most Crapped On Match of the Year’ Award this one is going to be a contender.
 Some of the heat was fair, some of it wasn’t.
 Whoever laid out the match must have been drinking; a blood feud born in betrayal should not have led to a proper wrestling match between the two guys.
 Even if it wasn’t a gimmick match they should have started out fighting and maybe settled down after a few minutes of that.
 Going over 20 minutes after AJ and Bryan just did that and right before the main event that everyone was chomping at the bit for put them in a bad spot as well.
 By the time this match came on a lot of people just wanted to get to the main event so anything that didn’t give them a jolt out of the gate was going to get pooh poohed quickly.

 However you feel about him as an overall performer I do think he and Dean were done a disservice, but you do have to get past that because you’re not always going to get positioned right.
 Sometimes your match gets booked or slotted in a place that isn’t best for you.
-Sometimes you get an opponent who has been guilty of laying an egg in a big match (and this year Seth got two of them – Dean and Dolph Ziggler), and you have to come out of it without being an object of scorn.
+Sometimes you get an opponent who has previously been guilty of laying an egg in a big match (and this year Seth got two of them – Dean and Dolph Ziggler), and you have to come out of it without being an object of scorn.
 Seth has all the talent in the world and is fully capable of being the all around all time great in ring performer you can put in main events all the time, but he’s going to have to break through this particular barrier to get there.
 There’s no reason why he can’t; John Cena was a far better performer at 35 than he was at 30 and Seth is a better athlete so he’s starting from a better place to begin with.
 Plenty of other guys have reached that next level of performance as they’ve approached 35 as well.
 We’ll see what happens; he’s close but not quite there yet so 2019 will be a big year for him to take that next step.

 TLC Match: Becky Lynch vs Asuka vs Charlotte Flair (Smackdown Women’s Title match)

 The energy and emotions conveyed from everyone involved was more than I’ve seen from anyone this year, running the gamut from anger to frustration to pure aggression and sheer claiming of territory.
 Between this and the two other women’s matches there was a greater emotional connection to the audience through their work than anything the men did that night.
 You could feel the anger and disdain that Charlotte and Becky have towards one another, the energy that Asuka brought to the fight not to just prove she belonged in there but to actually win the match, and the swaggering confidence that Ronda brings to the ring with her every time.
 And it’s starting to work it’s way throughout the entire women’s division to the point where for the time being I think they should be the main focus.
-The best on the men’s side at pure conveyance of energy and emotion in their matches in my opinion are Roman Reigns, John Cena, Kevin Owens, and Brock when he feels like it and those guys are either not available at all or only on a part time basis so for me there’s no debate to be had.
+The best on the men’s side at pure conveyance of energy and emotion in their matches in my opinion are Roman Reigns, John Cena, Kevin Owens, and Brock when he feels like it and those guys are either not available at all right now or only on a part time basis so for me there’s no debate to be had.
 Run the women in the big spots because they’ve earned it and they’ve shown they can do it.

 Speaking of which, Charlotte’s performance in this match from the insane bumps she took to the pure viciousness and physicality of her attacks capped a year in which I’d say she was the best big match performer in the entire company.
 Four all time great performances in big matches this year – on this show, against Rousey at Survivor Series, against Becky at Evolution and against Asuka at WrestleMania.
 And she puts her body through hell more than all the women and most of the men in these matches, not in a wild and crazy Mick Foley kind of way but in purely physical and violent way that she absolutely would not be doing for any reason other than to prove how great she is in there.
 If you ask me she absolutely should face Rousey at WrestleMania; if Becky gets the match it should only be in a triple threat.
 To leave Charlotte out of that and stick her in the battle royal would be absolutely stupid because there is no way you will convince me that Ronda vs Becky one on one would be anywhere as good a match as a singles match between Ronda and Charlotte or a triple threat.
 As hot an act as Becky has been the last four months of the year what happens after the opening bell rings does matter and she was not the best there this year by one bit.
 You can take that as a dis but I think it’s the truth.